1. Meet photographer Christine McConnell. On the surface she’s styled like a 1950s housewife.

 13. And when it comes to her creative confections, McConnell has an awesome sense of humor.

-Though with nearly 20,000 Instagram followers (as of press time) and counting, her baking skills are not exactly a secret.
+Though with nearly 20,000 Instagram followers (as of publication) and counting, her baking skills are not exactly a secret.

 15. She even baked a miniature version of her parents’ house.